decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 We recommend using _.gltf_ while you're working on a scene, but then switching to _.glb_ when uploading it.

-When using Blender to create or edit 3D models, you need an add-on to export glTF files.
+> Note: When using Blender to create or edit 3D models, you need an add-on to export glTF files.
 For models that don't include animations we recommend installing the add-on by [Kronos group](https://github.com/KhronosGroup/glTF-Blender-Exporter).
 To export glTFs that include animations, you should instead install the add-on by [Kupoman](https://github.com/Kupoman/blendergltf).

-> Note: obj models are also supported as a legacy feature, but will likely not be supported for much longer.

-#### Why we use glTF?
+#### Why we use glTF

-Compared to the older _OBJ format_, which supports only vertices, normals, texture coordinates, and basic materials, glTF provides a more powerful set of features.
-In addition to all of the features we just named, glTF also offers:
+Compared to the older _OBJ format_, which supports only vertices, normals, texture coordinates, and basic materials, glTF provides a more powerful set of features that includes:

 - Hierarchical objects
-- Scene information (light sources, cameras)
 - Skeletal structure and animation
 - More robust materials and shaders

-OBJ can currently be used for simple models that have no animations, but we will probably stop supporting it in the future.
+- Scene information (light sources, cameras)

+> Note: _.obj_ models are supported in Decentraland scenes as a legacy feature, but will likely not be supported for much longer.

 Compared to _COLLADA_, the supported features are very similar.
 However, because glTF focuses on providing a "transmission format" rather than an editor format, it is more interoperable with web technologies.